JazzJE/dynamically-allocated-mlp/README.md

 ### Generating a new MLP

 **Option 1: Retrain with existing structure**
-- If you would like to retrain a neural network from scratch and still use the given `number_of_neurons_each_hidden_layer` array, simply delete the "nn_current_state" directory in the root folder
+- If you would like to retrain a neural network from scratch and still use the given `number_of_neurons_each_hidden_layer` array, simply delete the `nn_current_state` directory in the root folder

 **Option 2: Change MLP structure**
 1. Go to `main.cpp` and edit the `number_of_neurons_each_hidden_layer` array